Post-quantum steering is a stronger-than-quantum resource for information processing: Formalities of steering scenarios

 where $ \rho_{\lambda,y}^{B}$ are local quantum states. \end{defn}

-\begin{defn}[Quantum Bob-with-input Assemblage] An assemblage $\Sigma_{\mathds{A}|\mathds{X}\mathds{Y}}$ in the Bob-with-input steering scenario has a quantum realization iff it can be prepared by the parties performing local operations on a shared quantum system.
+\begin{defn}[Quantum Bob-with-input Assemblage] An assemblage $\Sigma_{\mathds{A}|\mathds{X}\mathds{Y}}$ in the Bob-with-input steering scenario has a quantum realization if and only if it can be prepared by the parties performing local operations on a shared quantum system.
 That is,

 for some local POVM $\{ M_{a}^{x}\}$, joint quantum state $ \rho^{AB}$, and quantum operations $\{ T_{y}\}$. \end{defn}

 The LHS and quantum assemblages in the instrumental scenario are defined just like in the Bob-with-input scenario, but with the constraint that $y=a$.